 You can now view the existing list of campus, building, and floors.

 You can also add or edit building addresses.
-(Doubt: Need to test this on the UI)
+(Doubt: How?
+Need more infor)